max-muoto/typing-deprecated-pep/spec.md

 * A deprecated parameter is provided as a postiional or key-word argument in a function/method call.
   * Additionally, type-checkers are required to emit a diagonistic if a deprecated parameter either has no defeault (assuming no overloads exist), or no overload exists that can fulfill the function call.
   * The same behavior should exist in the case that an argument is deprecated through a typed dictionary with the `Unpack` syntax in [PEP 692](https://peps.python.org/pep-0692/#keyword-collisions).
-* For deprecator factories, for returned objects or callables, the semantics should match PEP 702 as it stands today.
+* A deprecated return-type is used in an expression, assigned to a variable, or passed as an argument to a function/method.

 ### Syntax